-* To offer art working methods for the participants to process and deepen their relationship to the nature and natural phenomena, and to work with the feelings and emotions related to the environmental questions (such as climate change and human impact on ecosystem.)
+* To offer art based methods for the participants to process and deepen their relationship to the nature and natural phenomena, and to work with the emotions related to challenging environmental questions, such as climate change and human impact on ecosystem.

 * To strenghten an empathetic and respectful relationship to all forms of life and to encourage participants to act for the sustainable future.